Ah, Christmas. The most magical time of the year, but also the most wasteful.

 Soft to touch and eco-friendly, they can be reused with friends and family for years to come.

 Styles are Scandi-style minimalist or bold maximalist.
-Dress up any styles with plant cuttings, reused ribbons or whatever wrapping decoration takes your fancy.
+Dress up any style with plant cuttings, reused ribbons, tissue paper snowflakes or whatever wrapping decoration takes your fancy.

 In the months leading up to Christmas, scan through and save pages you like the look of to use for later.
 The cartoons and puzzles sections are particularly great for this.

-Work out the size you need, cut it and then wrap it.
+Work out the size you need, cut it, and then wrap it, exactly as you would normally use gift wrapping paper.

-For extra zero waste wrapping points, ditch sellotape for twine or ribbons instead.
+For extra zero waste wrapping points, ditch sellotape for paper tape, twine, or ribbons instead.
+The more you can cut down on plastic waste, the better.

-You don’t have to stick to newspapers either.
-Get creative with old sheet music and magazines for smaller gifts.
+You don’t have to stick to old newspaper either, you can make zero waste wrapping from any paper you like.
+Get creative with old sheet music, outdated or old maps, and magazines for smaller gifts.

 Prefer to stay traditional for wrapping paper?

-Plus all of its plastic free gift wrap is exclusively designed by them and sustainably made in the UK using 120gsm FSC certified paper.
+Not only do they donate a percentage of sales profits to the homeless charity, Crisis UK, but all of their plastic-free gift wrap is exclusively designed by them and sustainably made in the UK using 120gsm FSC-certified paper.

-Each sheet of wrapping paper is thick enough to be reusable, making it another win for no waste wrapping.
+Each sheet of wrapping paper is thick enough to be reusable, making it one of the simplest and most cost-effective zero waste gift wrapping ideas for those who don’t want to DIY.

-Keep it simple this Christmas with elegantly wrapped gifts using kraft paper.
+Opt for simple sustainable gift wrapping ideas this Christmas with elegantly wrapped gifts using kraft paper.

-Add splashes of festive colour with ribbons, dyed twine and name tags made from old Christmas cards.
+Add splashes of festive color with ribbons, dyed twine, and name tags made from old Christmas cards.

-You can choose from a selection of rectangle or star shaped kraft tags to match.
-All kits are plastic free, compostable or recyclable.
-Prices start from £14.50.
+You can choose from a selection of rectangle or star-shaped kraft tags to match.
+All of their kits are plastic free, compostable, or recyclable.

 Why not add a sprig of lavender or rosemary for a gift wrap that smells good too?

-Old shirts and garments make simple wrapping paper alternatives.
+Old shirts and garments turned into scrap fabric make for simple sustainable wrapping paper alternatives.

-Instead of wrapping paper that contributes to plastic waste, make it part of the solution with gift wrap made from recycled plastic bottles.
+Next time you wrap gifts, pay attention to all the materials you’re using.
+Instead of wrapping paper that contributes to plastic waste, opt for options made from recycled plastic bottles.

 That’s exactly what Wrag Wrap has done.